nhsland/futurenhs-platform/test/README.md

 ## Cypress

-To run Cypress locally, cd into the cypress folder and execute `npm run cypress open`.
+To run Cypress locally, execute `yarn cypress` in the /test/ directory.

 This will open the test runner.
 You can then select a test you want to run and which browser you would like to run it in.

+- Please note \* that the tests are currently not setup to run locally - the test url is set to bs-local.com, rather than localhost.
+You will need to modify the url to point at localhost if you want to test locally.
+This will be resolved in a later PR.

 ## BrowserStack

-Before running any tests on BrowserStack you need to launch the BrowserStack Local executable.
+Before running local tests on BrowserStack make sure the BrowserStack Local executable is [installed](#setup).
-From the command line, cd into the browserstack folder and execute `./BrowserStackLocal --key {accesskey} --local-identifier bslocal1`.
+Use `yarn local` to launch the executable.

 ### Cypress

 To run Cypress on BrowserStack, duplicate and edit the browserstack.json example, adding your BrowserStack username and access key.

-Then execute `browserstack-cypress run`.

-### Selenium

-To run the Selenium test on BrowserStack, execute `node browserstack_local_test.js`.
+From the `/test/` directory, execute `yarn cypress-bs`.

 ### Mocha

+Mocha tests run using the Selenium webdriver.

-To run the Mocha test on BrowserStack, execute `mocha browserstack_local_test_mocha.js`.
+To run the Mocha test on BrowserStack, execute `yarn mocha-bs`.

-You can see the result of the test in the command line and [BrowserStack Automate Dashboard](https://automate.browserstack.com/dashboard/v2/).
+#### Selenium

+The 'Selenium' test is essentially the same as the Mocha test, just without the Mocha syntax and formatting.

+To run the Selenium test on BrowserStack, from the /browserstack/ directory, execute `node browserstack_local_test.js`.